EMV Tokenization for Digital Commerce

 Cards get expired, lost, or stolen, making card details stored on file outdated.

-Not only this represents a direct loss of revenue as the outstanding purchase cannot be completed, but it also results in a bad user experience leading to customer attrition (unhappy customers tend to go to competition) and loss of subsequent revenues.
+This represents a direct loss of revenue as the outstanding purchase cannot be completed.
+Still, it also results in a bad user experience, leading to customer attrition (unhappy customers tend to go to competition) and loss of subsequent revenues.

-But stay with us, here comes a new standard for Credit Card on File.
+But stay with us; here comes a new standard for Credit Cards on File.

-Enhanced Card on File: the EMV Tokenization standard
+Enhanced Card on File: the EMV Tokenization or Network Tokenization standard

-To solve these challenges, Payment Networks, have created a standard to secure and enhance Card on File called EMV Tokenization.
+Payment Networks have created a standard to secure and enhance Card on File called EMV Tokenization or Network Tokenization to solve these challenges.

-An EMV token – an alias which has the same format as a PAN- is mapped to and used instead of the physical card number.
+An EMV token – an alias with the same format as a PAN- is mapped to and used instead of the physical card number.

 The good news?

-- This token never gets outdated, which guarantees it can always be used for payments.
+- This token never gets outdated, guaranteeing it can always be used for payments.

 - It also provides several layers of security, giving more confidence to the issuer to approve transactions rather than wrongly turning them down.

-EMV Tokenization in practice: The Thales TSH Merchant Gateway (TMG)
+EMV Tokenization in practice: Gemalto TSH Merchant Gateway (TMG)

-TMG can help online Retailers, Digital Wallets and Service Providers:
+TMG can help e-Commerce merchants, Digital Wallets and Service Providers:

 - Eliminate false transaction declines

-Single API integration to support EMV Tokenization for International and Top Domestic networks
+Single API integration to support Network Tokenization for International and Domestic networks

-Investment cut by a third while enabling multiple added-value and future use cases.
+Investment cut by a third while enabling new tokenization use cases and data analytics services.

 Unlimited scalability, Merchant onboarding capacity and ultra-low latency thanks to a cloud-native platform